Do you have a question about open source broadcast automation? Browse and search the knowledge base of popular FAQ.

 - Output the playout (new model spec have dual Display Port) to a hardware encoder, around 500.00 USD that will be more compatible with MC.
 MC might have a recommendation for hardware ie Black Magic Presenter

-- We use the Gstreamer framework that supports many types of video formats, it would not be too much trouble to include one of these into play out, less than 10 hours billable time.
-See above question about formats of video accepted at MC.
+- We use the Gstreamer framework that supports many types of video formats and codec, it would not be too much trouble to include one of these into play out, less than 10 hours billable time.

 How many individual media items can the online media library hold?

 Current structure gives us 36*36 directories = 1296.
-Each directory can support 10k without major performance issues with file manager tools, etc. So that's almost 13 million.
-Otherwise, It's limited by available inodes on the file system.
+Each directory can support 10k without major performance issues with file manager tools, etc. So that’s almost 13 million media items.
+Otherwise, It is limited by available inodes on the file system.

 How does remote access anywhere work?
 Do I need any special tools?